jedcrandall/jedcrandall.github.com/courses/cse536spring2024/syllabus.md

 ## Office Hours

-Thursdays 9am to 11am in
+Tuesdays 9am to 11am in
 [Jitsi](https://meet.jit.si/CrandallSpring2024OfficeHours) and in person at BYENG 574.
 I may forget to get online, so if you're trying to attend online and I'm not there please shoot me a quick email and I'll jump into Jitsi.